do-adams/SemanticBlog/README.md

 ### Getting Started

+First you'll want to open a `Terminal` and run the Mongo daemon with the `mongod` command.

-To run SemanticBlog, open a `Terminal` at the root of the project directory and run the following commands:
+Then, at the root of the project directory run the following commands:

 `npm install`

-`mongod`

 `node app.js`